BEHIND THE PEN

 His historical drama The Bellbird was produced as a main bill for the Auckland Theatre Company in 2002, and was published by Reed in 2004.
 Reviewing it in the NZ Herald, Peter Calder called it “a play of heart and soul and a valuable addition to our literature.”
 And in 2004 ATC premiered The Bach, a success they repeated in 2005.
 The Bach continued to prove its appeal to New Zealand audiences with productions in the other main centres.
 Both The Bellbird and The Bach are prescribed texts for Drama Studies in New Zealand secondary schools.

-Stephen has written the novels Thief of Colours, published in 1995, and Dread in July 2000.
+Stephen is author of the novel Dread, and children's book Thief of Colours.
 His collection of poetry, The Dwarf and the Stripper, appeared in 2003.
-Poems from the collection have been selected for two anthologies: ‘Spirit Abroad: a Second Selection of Spiritual New Zealand Verse’ and ‘121 New Zealand Poems’, selected by Bill Manhire.
+Poems from the collection were selected for two anthologies: ‘Spirit Abroad: a Second Selection of Spiritual New Zealand Verse’ and ‘121 New Zealand Poems’, selected by Bill Manhire.

 .